 - 1. The ATF Control Room has been made into a functional telescope control center. - 2.
 Real time measurements from the weather station instrumentation is now fed into the ATF monitor data archive once per second. - 3.
-Living accommodations at the ATF have been improved by upgrading the Very Large Array visitor apartments and dining area.
+Living accommodations at the ATF have been improved by upgrading the VLA visitor apartments and dining area.
 New furniture and appliances have been installed in these areas.

-2.9.3 Current AEG Evaluation Task Timetable
+Current AEG Evaluation Task Timetable

-The current major evaluation task schedule completion dates, based on delivery dates of 2003-03-19 and 2003-06-26 for the VertexRSI and AEC prototype antennas, respectively, are listed in the table below:
+The current major evaluation task schedule completion dates, based on a 2003-03-19 delivery date, are listed in the table below: